-Studying in a different country is a fantastic experience as you get to combine studying and living with travelling.
-In the UK, there’s loads of things to do to keep you busy, but you’ll no doubt want to check in with your family and friends back home quite often to see how they all are.
+Studying in a different country is a fantastic experience as you get to combine studying and living with traveling.
+In the UK, there are loads of things to do to keep you busy, but you’ll no doubt want to check in with your family and friends back home quite often to see how they all are.
 However, this can be quite a difficult prospect; you may find a simple phone call to your mum has to battle against extortionate fees and confusing time zone differences.

 Unfortunately, there’s nothing we can do about the time difference, but we have come up with a few solutions and suggestions to help you keep in touch with those who mean the most to you.

 Cheap international calls

 Sometimes all we want to do is have a good chat with our mums and dads, but if you’re calling internationally, that won’t exactly be the cheapest chat you’ve ever had.
 Therefore it’s worth investing in an international SIM or calling card to help keep costs down.
 There are companies like Lebara, LycaMobile, and Rebtel that specialize in international calls.
 It may be worth researching them all to work out which is your best option for the best deals, as phone shops may just tell you that their options are the best.

 Connecting via the internet

 The internet opens loads of doors for you in terms of keeping in touch with those overseas.
 Sites like Skype enable you to video chat with your loved ones for free which is really useful as there’s no time limit either.
 Most London student flats have really good, reliable internet access so you can Skype ‘til your heart’s content!

 Emailing, Facebook, and Twitter are also great ways to use the internet to keep in touch.
 If you’re feeling a bit more creative, however, why not start a blog for your family and friends to follow?
 Loads of people have blogs these days and they’re surprisingly easy to start up.